 |Submitted By: ||Jfoley on Oct 5, 2008|

-From parking: Do not go down the Miner's Trail.
+From parking: Do not go down the main trail head, sometimes signed, Miner's Trail.

 Then follow cairns down steep trail into Rio Grande Gorge (about 10 minutes) and eventually traverse right through loose "shale trail" at base of cliff for about 5 more minutes.
 Beware this trail has a few loose exposed sections.
 The cliff sits about midway between the rim and the river.
 About 20 minutes from car park.